Welcome to the Course Creators Academy own_icon

 The areas in the recording with the green color will become transparent, and the image behind it will show up instead.

 So we are essentially applying a color removal filter, it’s that simple!
-The color that will be removed is the green screen color (also known as the chroma key color), which is chosen because it’s just the color farthest away possible from all human skin tones.
+The color that will be removed is the green screen color (also known as the chroma key color), which is chosen because it’s just the color farthest away from all human skin tones.

 This makes it very easy to remove the chroma key color from the recording, without affecting the rest of the recording.